 - In accordance with the recommendation in the Freedom of Information Act the Authority maintains and publishes a disclosure log which contains information relating to requests that we have received and responded to within the quarter.
-The log is in summary format which provides details of the request, whether we have disclosed the information and whether we have responded within the time period defined by the Information Commissioners Office. - On-going measures to improve data capture and data quality will continue in order to properly assess the direction of travel for the performance of planning policy and planning decisions over the coming years - In accordance with the Information Management Strategy (IMS2) we continued with our action to 'clean' data as it is the key to being able to improve the quality of our data and make it more accessible from one single source to officers and the public. - Collected survey data to inform performance assessments and design of services in a number of areas including: planning, cycle hire, visitor centres, guided walks, volunteers and residents - The Authority has a number of privacy statements in place and published on the Authority website. - Continued implementation of the 'Infrastructure as a Service' (IaaS) model as part of a refresh of the core IT Infrastructure funded through the ICT capital programme.
-This approach allows the Authority to renew its infrastructure while increasing its capability, reducing risks of failure and increasing security, backup and disaster recovery provisions.
+The log is in summary format which provides details of the request, whether we have disclosed the information and whether we have responded within the time period defined by the Information Commissioner's Office. - On-going measures to improve data capture and data quality will continue in order to properly assess the direction of travel for the performance of planning policy and planning decisions over the coming years - In accordance with the Information Management Strategy (IMS2) we continued with our action to 'clean' data as it is the key to being able to improve the quality of our data and make it more accessible from one single source to officers and the public. - Collected survey data to inform performance assessments and design of services in a number of areas including: planning, cycle hire, visitor centres, guided walks, volunteers and residents

+- The Authority has a number of privacy statements in place and published on the Authority website. - Continued implementation of the 'Infrastructure as a Service' (laaS) model as part of a refresh of the core IT Infrastructure funded through the ICT capital programme.
+This approach allows the Authority to renew its infrastructure while increasing its capability, reducing risks of failure and increasing security, backup and disaster recovery provisions. - Data Protection/Information Security training regularly provided for Members.

-Sub Principle: F(5) Strong public financial management
+Sub Principle: F (5) Strong public financial management - We Will:

-- (17) Put in place a Medium Term Financial Plan supported by an annual review and budget setting process aligned to the corporate strategy. - (18) Ensure our financial management includes forward planning of expenditure and resources, budget consultation, budget setting and monitoring and final accounts.
+- 17) Put in place a Medium Term Financial Forecast supported by an annual review and budget setting process aligned to the corporate strategy.
+The MTFF is a live document and will be presented regularly to the Senior Management Team, as material changes arise. - 18) Ensure our financial management includes forward planning of expenditure and resources, budget consultation, budget setting and monitoring and final accounts.
 The aim is to ensure that these are accurate, include information relevant to the user and are completed to agreed timescales.
-Financial Regulations further support the above by setting our policies and procedures that are to be adhered to. - (19) Ensure the Chief Finance Officer has independent reporting as necessary to the Chief Executive, Resource Management Meeting and Members.
+Financial Regulations further support the above by setting our policies and procedures that are to be adhered to. - 19) Ensure the Chief Finance Officer has independent reporting as necessary to the Chief Executive, Resource Management Meeting and Members.

-- Financial Management Arrangements and reporting; - Budget Monitoring reports; - Budget Monitoring meetings involving Members.
+- Financial Management Arrangements and reporting; - Budget monitoring reports; - Budget Monitoring meetings up to May 2024, involving Members, Audit, Budget and Project Risk Monitoring meetings since May 2024 also involving Members.